 We have a history of strong corporate governance.
-We believe good governance is critical to achieving long-term shareholder value.
+We believe good governance is critical to achieving longterm shareholder value.
 We are committed to governance practices and policies that serve the long-term interests of Tredegar and our shareholders.
 The following table summarizes certain highlights of our corporate governance practices and policies:

-- Annual election of directors - Separate Chief Executive Officer (CEO) and Chairman of the Board - Majority of director nominees are independent - Strong independent Lead Director - Annual Board and committee evaluations and self-assessments - Robust stock ownership guidelines for directors and executive management - Active shareholder engagement
+- Annual election of directors - Separate Chief Executive Officer (CEO) and Chairman of the Board - Majority of director nominees are independent - Independent Lead Director when Chairman of the Board is not independent - Annual Board and committee evaluations and self-assessments - Robust stock ownership guidelines for directors and executive management - Active shareholder engagement